sbslee/pypgx/docs/tutorials.rst

 GeT-RM WGS tutorial
 ===================

-In this tutorial I'll walk you through PyPGx's genotype analysis of genes with or without structural variation (SV) using whole genome sequencing (WGS) data.
+In this tutorial I'll walk you through PyPGx's genotype analysis using whole genome sequencing (WGS) data.
+By the end of this tutorial, you will have learned how to perform genotype analysis for genes with or without structural variation (SV), accordingly.
 I will also show how PyPGx can handle genomic data from two different Genome Reference Consortium Human (GRCh) builds: GRCh37 and GRCh38.

 Before beginning this tutorial, create a new directory and change to that directory: